Things to do in Alfama District - Lisbon Old Town

 It’s a peaceful neighbourhood so we slept easily at night.
 If you choose the right street as we did, you could be on your balcony listening to the sounds of Portuguese chatter, church bells and traditional Fado singing.
 The Alfama district is such an atmospheric and romantic place to stay.
 By far the best area to stay in Lisbon.

-If you want to rent your very own Airbnb apartment in the Alfama district, then CLICK HERE to sign up and get £30 off your first stay!
-Or check out these recommended accommodation options in the area.
+If you want to rent your very own apartment in the Alfama district, then CLICK HERE to see our full list of recommended apartment options in the area!
+Or check out these three excellent hotels below if you’d prefer a hotel.

 Inn Possible Lisbon Hostel – Located on the borders of both the Alfama District and the Rossio area, this friendly hostel is in a great location to explore all of Lisbon’s hot spots on foot.
 Accommodation includes super clean dorms and excellent double rooms with balconies.
 Book this popular traveller hang out now!